 In addition, the FDA's and other regulatory authorities' policies with respect to clinical trials may change and additional government regulations may be enacted.
 For instance, the regulatory landscape related to clinical trials in the European Union recently evolved.
 The CTR, which was adopted in April 2014 and repeals the EU Clinical Trials Directive, became applicable on January 31, 2022.
 While the Clinical Trials Directive required a separate CTA to be submitted in each member state to both the competent national health authority and an independent ethics committee, the CTR introduces a centralized process and only requires the submission of a single application to all member states concerned.
 The CTR allows sponsors to make a single submission to both the competent authority and an ethics committee in each member state, leading to a single decision per member state.
 The assessment procedure of the CTA has been harmonized as well, including a joint assessment by all member states concerned, and a separate assessment by each member state with respect to specific requirements related to its own territory, including ethics rules.
 Each member state's decision is communicated to the sponsor via the centralized EU portal.
 Once the CTA is approved, clinical study development may proceed.
-The CTR was made under the Clinical Trials Directive before January 31, 2022, the Clinical Trials Directive will continue to apply on a transitional basis for three years.
-Additionally, sponsors were still able to choose to submit a CTA under either the Clinical Trials Directive or the CTR until January 31, 2025.
+The CTR foresees a three-year transition period.
+The extent to which ongoing and new clinical trials will be governed by the CTR varies.
+For clinical trials whose CTA was made under the Clinical Trials Directive before January 31, 2022, the Clinical Trials Directive will continue to apply on a transitional basis for three years.
+Additionally, sponsors were still able to choose to submit a CTA under either the Clinical Trials Directive or the CTR until January 31, 2023 and, if authorized, those will be governed by the Clinical Trials Directive until January 31, 2025.
 By that date, all ongoing trials will become subject to the provisions of the CTR.
-Compliance with the CTR requirements by us and our third-party service providers, such as CROs, may impact our developments plans.
+Compliance with the CTR requirements by us and our third-party service providers, su